rancher/dashboard/docusaurus/docs/extensions/api/provisioning.md

   });
 ```

-Note we use the new `customParams` to allow us to target the tab only when the cluster is of our provider type.
+Note we use the new `context` property to allow us to target the tab only when the cluster is of our provider type.

 ### Localisation